CREMONA CONGREGTIONAL CHURCH BY-LAWS

 (b) shall be MEMBERS of the congregation or individuals that are in regular attendance.

-(c) The TREASURER and the SECRETARY are elected by the Congregation for 3-year terms and will be members of the Board of Stewards.
+(c) The TREASURER and the SECRETARY are elected by the Congregation for 3-year terms.

 (f) will elect a Chairman for the Board of Stewards, separate from the Chairman of the Congregation.